What are mothballs and how are they used?

 How is mothball poisoning treated?

-If your dog has just eaten a mothball but has not yet developed any signs of poisoning, your veterinarian may induce vomiting to remove the mothball from the stomach.
-The veterinarian may also recommend administering activated charcoal to decrease absorption of chemicals by the gastrointestinal tract.
+The veterinarian may also administer medical-grade activated charcoal to decrease absorption of chemicals by the gastrointestinal tract.
 Activated charcoal should only be administered by a veterinarian.
-Otherwise, aspiration into the lungs and life-threatening changes in sodium levels may occur.
+When given incorrectly, aspiration into the lungs and life-threatening changes in sodium levels may occur.

 What is the prognosis for recovery from mothball poisoning?